 Play the campaign with up to 3 friends in the epic co-op mode

 You should also know that you can play the campaign with up to 3 friends on both the Xbox 360 and remastered versions.

 4-player co-op campaign playthrough is now a standard for the Halo franchise, but Halo 3 was the first episode to introduce the possibility.

 This is dope.

 Now, I wouldn’t recommend playing with more than one friend on the same Xbox 360.
 In co-op mode. the X360 struggles to run the game smoothly (framerate drops and fewer details in levels).

-I did not encounter any problem with the enhanced Xbox One X (playing the original game via backward compatibility).
+I did not encounter any problems with the enhanced Xbox One X (playing the original game via backward compatibility).
 And the experience was spotless on the remastered MCC.